geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - Whispering as an intimate form of speech.
   - Whispering as a way to communicate discreetly.
 - The Absence of Whispering During the Pandemic
-  - The author's lack of exposure to whispers during the pandemic.
+  - John's lack of exposure to whispers during the pandemic.
   - Reflection on the last whisper heard before the pandemic.
   - The absence of whispers and missing its intimacy.
 - Whispering with Loved Ones
   - Whispering as a way to convey fears and concerns.
-  - The author's children whispering worries to him.
+  - John's children whispering worries to him.
   - The courage required for children to share worries through whispers.
 - Parenthood and Communication
-  - Author's reflections on his role as a parent in conversations.
+  - John's reflections on his role as a parent in conversations.
   - Acknowledgment of uncertainty in responding to children's fears.
   - The importance of listening and allowing children to express themselves.